bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 ## Dependencies

-Luckily, our `Android Build` step, which is by default part of your deploy workflow, takes care of all the dependencies which you have listed in your `build.gradle` file and install them for your project.
+Luckily, our `Android Build` step, which is by default part of your deploy workflow, takes care of all the dependencies which you have listed in your `build.gradle` file and installs them for your project.

 ## Test your project